rafael2k/rascal-C99/README.md

 Usage, in Rascal Console:

-  import Transformations;
+  * import Transformations;
-  runTests(option);
+  * runTests(option);

-When "option" is a number between 1 and 5, each number corresponding to a different test located at "src/Transformations.rsc".
+Where "option" is a number between 1 and 5, each number corresponding to a different test located at "src/Transformations.rsc".

 This work was done in the class Tópicos em Fundamentos e Métodos de